Dr Richard Bowyer

 LLB LLM PhD FHEA

-Richard is the Law School's Director of Education, Module Convenor for Constitutional & Administrative Law, and an elected member of University Senate.
+Richard is the Module Convenor for Constitutional & Administrative Law, and Introduction to Jurisprudence.
 He holds a Senior Fellowship of the HEA.
 His teaching excellence has been recognised in the 2017 Student Guild/FXU Teaching Awards (Best Undergraduate Supervisor).

 Richard joined the Law School at Exeter in August 2012, having held previous positions at Queen Mary and Birkbeck.
 His research interests take place at the intersections of law, literature and psychoanalysis, with a particular focus on the themes of nation, nationalism and sovereignty.
 In his doctoral thesis Richard looked at how law can be created in an act of artifice, examining the role of mythology and music in the maintenance of sovereign power.
 His research has taken him to the writings of James Joyce, to early twentieth century Irish political history, and to the psychological writings of Sigmund Freud and Jacques Lacan.